 - The teaching staff consists of generalists and board eligible or certified dental specialists representing a broad spectrum of dental expertise.

 The didactic program includes a series of scheduled and structured teaching sessions at advanced levels of training devoted to pertinent topics in the basic, diagnostic, and clinical sciences related the comprehensive practice of dentistry.

-The majority of the resident’s time is spent providing dental care at the clinic or affiliated offsite rotations.
+The majority of the resident’s time is spent providing dental care at the clinic.
 As the resident’s level of diagnostic and clinical skill increases, the resident will be assigned more challenging and complex cases throughout the year.
-Although an objective of the postdoctoral program is to encourage independent judgement in practice, clinical faculty are scheduled and present in the clinic at all times for consultation, supervision, and active teaching, as required.
+Although an objective of the postdoctoral program is to encourage independent judgment in practice, clinical faculty is scheduled and present in the clinic at all times for consultation, supervision, and active teaching, as required.